 Thanks to the hard work of many people, the IEEE Computer Society (CS) is one of the leading societies in computing.
 Many great events have been sponsored by the CS, fostering quality of research and building fascinating communities.
-I have been participating in (as well as co-organizing) CS sponsored events for the last decade.
+I have been participating in (as well as co-organizing) CS sponsored events for more than two decades now.
 Many of them inspired me, providing feedback to my own research, showing me new ideas, introducing new topics, and connecting me to colleagues from all over the world.
 It is an honor for me to serve as a member of the CS Executive Committee and help the Computer Society to provide similar experiences to all its members.
-The mid- and long-term success of the Computer Society will depend on how well we provide value to our members.
-The more we continue playing a leading role on technological advancement together with our strategic partners, the more we can fulfill our mission on shaping, empowering and guiding the future enabling new opportunities to better serve our world.
+The mid- and long-term success of the Computer Society will depend on how well we provide value to our members all around the world.
+The more we continue playing a leading role on technological advancement together with our strategic partners, the more we can fulfill our mission on shaping, empowering, and guiding the future enabling new opportunities to better serve our world.

-- maintain and enhance the scientific quality of the sponsored events and publications,
+- advance the state of knowledge by maintaining and enhancing the scientific quality of our sponsored events and publications, as well as educational resources,

-- find reasonable solutions for new opportunities like open access, J1C2, and hybrid conferences within sponsored events,
+- find reasonable solutions for new opportunities like open access, J1C2, and hybrid conferences,

-- strengthen the relationship with our strategic partners including industry to promote scientific results that solve real-world problems,
+- strengthen the relationship with our strategic partners including industry to foster technological innovation and excellence for solving real-world problems,

-- ensure equal chances for each member from our diversified membership including measures to maintain diversity and inclusion.
+- broaden participation by providing equal chances for each member, including measures to improve diversity and inclusion,

 Nils Aschenbruck is a Full Professor for Computer Science at Osnabrück University, Germany.
 His research focus is on dependable and robust networked systems including scenario modeling, traffic engineering, and network security.
 Dr. Aschenbruck has received over 35 external grants from both government funding agencies and industry.
 In total, his projects have received over 6 million euros in external funding.
 He has published over 100 refereed papers in international journals and conference proceedings.

-Dr. Aschenbruck served as reviewer nationally as well as internationally including Humboldt, DFG, BMBF, and NATO-SPS.
+Dr. Aschenbruck served as reviewer nationally as well as internationally including Humboldt, DFG, BMBF, and NATO.
 From 2013 to 2017 he was the chair of the IEEE CS Technical Committee on Computer Communications (TCCC), from 2016 to 2017 the chair of the IEEE CS Technical Activities Committee (TAC), and from 2020 to 2022 as well as 2023 to 2025 an elected member of the IEEE CS Board of Governors.
-Currently he is serving as 2nd Vice President of the IEEE CS as well as a member of the IEEE CS Publications Board Executive Committee.
-He is the chair of the Steering Committee of IEEE-TMC and a Steering Committee member of IEEE-LCN, IEEE-IPCCC as well as a member of the IEEE OJ-CS Editorial Board.
+In 2024, he served as member of the IEEE CS Publications Board Executive Committee.
+Since 2024, he is a member of IEEE CS Executive Committee, serving as elected 2nd Vice President and Vice President in 2024 and 2025, respectively.
+He is the chair of the Steering Committee of IEEE-TMC and a Steering Committee member of IEEE-LCN and IEEE-IPCCC.

 Dr. Aschenbruck received his graduate diploma and PhD in computer science from Bonn University, Germany, in 2003 and 2008, respectively.
 He continued as a senior researcher and head of the research area "tactical wireless multi-hop networks" at the communication systems group of Bonn University, Germany.
 In spring 2010, he worked at the Colorado School of Mines, USA for a term, co-funded by DAAD.
-Since 2012 he holds a full professorship for distributed systems at Osnabrück University.
+Since 2012 he holds a full professorship for distributed systems at Osnabrück University endowed by the HARTING technology group.
 Since 2017 he serves as department head of the Computer Science department as well as member of the dean’s council.

 IEEE Computer Society Activities